5 min read

 11 ways to live life anxiety-free:

-6. Have a cold shower in the morning: cold shower brings your blood pressure down, increases the feel-good hormones in your brain, and decreases cortisol, a stress-inducing hormone.
+6. Have a cold shower in the morning.
+Cold showers bring your blood pressure down, increase the feel-good hormones in your brain, and decrease cortisol, a stress-inducing hormone.

 If you can implement at least one of these changes into your life, you will be much better off than before.
 A healthy lifestyle doesn’t have to cost you a dime.
 Rather, it’s the small incremental changes you make each and every day that have the most life-changing results.